sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed or run.
 Described in {{model-payload}}.

-- evidence-entry (index 3): This item can be used to record the results of a software discovery process used to identify untagged software on an endpoint or to represent indicators for why software is believed to be installed on the endpoint.
+- evidence (index 3): This item can be used to record the results of a software discovery process used to identify untagged software on an endpoint or to represent indicators for why software is believed to be installed on the endpoint.
 In either case, a CoSWID tag can be created by the tool performing an analysis of the software components installed on the endpoint.
 Described in {{model-evidence}}.

 - $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag root map.
 See {{model-extension}}.

-##  concise-swid-tag Co-constraints
+##  concise-swid-tag Co-Constraints

 The following co-constraints apply to the information provided in the concise-swid-tag group.